mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 - **Over-temperature Shutdown** (Configurable in YAML, does not require Home Assistant or Node-RED)

 ## Use Cases
 This setup is ideal for charging common 15s and 16s LiFePO4 packs and 14s NMC batteries, making it useful for home battery systems that store solar or off-peak power.
 It is particularly useful when backing up solar setups with a generator.
-Additionally, it can serve as a powerful DC bench power supply when paired with a robust [adjustable](https://github.com/mjpalmowski/esphome-juntek-DPM8650-mqtt-http-tool) buck/boost converter, as an onboard fast-charger for boats that encounter different supply voltages or as a charger for Ebikes, [here is a guy that runs his HAM radio amp equippment](https://qsl.net/zl1rs/old/r4875g1.html) with it (clean DC indeed)
+Additionally, it can serve as a powerful DC bench power supply when paired with a robust [adjustable](https://github.com/mjpalmowski/esphome-juntek-DPM8650-mqtt-http-tool) buck/boost converter, as an onboard fast-charger for boats that encounter different supply voltages or as a rapid charger for Ebikes, [here is a guy that runs his HAM radio amp equippment](https://qsl.net/zl1rs/old/r4875g1.html) with it (clean DC indeed)

 For example, the **EG4 Chargeverter** product is essentially two of these 48V telecom units in a box, with buttons for setting maximum voltage and current.
 [Watch the Chargeverter Teardown](https://www.youtube.com/watch?v=WPEjRtABc2U).